VDI-Tech-Guy/F5-AppWorld-Lab-Guides/CONTRIBUTE.md

 # Contributing to F5 AppWorld Lab Guides

-This repository uses Hugo as the static site generator with reStructuredText (RST) for content.
+This repository uses Hugo as the static site generator with Markdown (md) for content.

 ## Prerequisites